Co-author: Michelle Norton

-Most travel insurers have a 24-hour helpline, so if you do become ill while away or are involved in an accident, try to contact your insurer before arranging any expensive medical treatment.
-That’s if your medical situation is not an emergency of course!
-Your insurer will be able to give you advice on what to do next.
+Most travel insurers have a 24-hour helpline so, if you do become ill while away or are involved in an accident, try to contact your insurer before arranging any expensive medical treatment.
+Your travel insurer will give you advice on what to do next.
+That’s if your medical situation is not an emergency, of course!

 3. Be snap happy